odkr/lpassh-add/README.md

   done; )
 ```

-You can simply copy-paste this code as a whole into a terminal.
+You can simply copy-paste the above code as a whole into a terminal.
 (Don't overlook the brackets!)

 If you have [GnuPG](https://gnupg.org/), you can check whether